 Since everything but glass and stainless steel is porous, it’s highly likely that particles have been captured in the microscopic holes of the nonstick materials.
 Oh, and same for plastic utensils and and tupperware.
 Chuck it.
-We use this tupperware instead and use this line of pots and pans.
+We use glass tupperware with suction instead and use a top of the line pots and pans.
 Worth the investment!

 You know what else is porous?
 That wooden cutting board you’re using.
 And those wooden stirring and serving spoons.

 Yea it’s contaminated and can lead to cross contamination when you’re cooking in the kitchen.
-Just get this brand new set of cutting boards to avoid cross contamination.
+You’ll want to get a non porous one to make sure that cross contamination is a nonissue!
 Love that it comes in a set and different sizes.

 All of those cast iron pots and pans you got, you’ll want to chuck those, too.

 You could say that it’s possible to strip the pan and re-season but how would you know that you eliminated the gluten particles 100%?
 This one is actually 50% off.